Level-9/deconz-lxc/README.md

 ### Upgrading ###
 Normally you could and should upgrade and refresh your installation by entering `sudo apt-get update && sudo apt-get uppgrade`.
 Since the deCONZ repository is added the deCONZ software updates also.

-**You must of cource always make a backup using the Phoscon app before making any changes** but it should also be safe to simply delete the container and rerun the deconz-lxc script.
+**You must of course always make a backup using the Phoscon app before making any changes** but it should also be safe to simply delete the container and rerun the deconz-lxc script.
 The volume deCONZ-DATA should be re-attached and all configuration intact.

 ### Other notes ###
 The deCONZ update service is not run under your choosen user.
 It is still being run by root.